Goserelin Side Effects

 - skin rash, hives, or itching

 - sudden, severe decrease in blood pressure and collapse

 - tightness in the chest or wheezing

 - pain in the groin or legs (especially in the calves of the legs)

-Some side effects of goserelin may occur that usually do not need medical attention.
-These side effects may go away during treatment as your body adjusts to the medicine.
-Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:For all adultsMore common
+Some of the side effects that can occur with goserelin may not need medical attention.
+As your body adjusts to the medicine during treatment these side effects may go away.
+Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
+If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:For all adultsMore common

 - Sudden sweating and feelings of warmth (also called hot flashes)

 - burning, itching, redness, or swelling at the place of injection